 - Burst crackers

-Where It Is Celebrated - Diwali is celebrated all over India, majorly in North India.
+Where It is Celebrated - Diwali is celebrated all over India, majorly in North India

 2. Holi

 So, how is it exactly celebrated?
 Well, during the eve of Holi, people around the country make huge Holika bonfires.
-They sing and dance around it which goes a long way during the night.
+They sing and dance around it, which goes a long way during the night.

 As for the day of Holi, this is when the real fun begins.
 People living in neighborhoods gather in open areas and apply dry and wet colors on each other which is a spectacle full of fun and excitement.
 In fact, this is fun that attracts thousands of travelers every year to India.
 Kids play with water guns and throw water-filled balloons on each other.
 Hence, as far as famous festivals of India are concerned, Holi is right up there with the very best.

-Things To Do - Play with water guns, apply dry and wet colors on each other, make sweets at home, Holika bonfire
+Things to do-Play with water guns, apply dry and wet colors on each other, make sweets at home, Holika bonfire

-Where It Is Celebrated - Holi is celebrated all around India, majorly in North India.
+Where it is Celebrated - Holi is celebrated all around India, majorly in North India.

-Date Of The Festival - 29th March 2021
+Date of the Festival - 14th March 2025

 3. Dussehra

 As far as festivals go, Dussehra in India is one spectacle that is set to bring joy to the hearts of every person experiencing it.
-One of the upcoming festivals in India, Dussehra is also referred to as Vijayadashami and is celebrated in multiple forms around the country.
+One of the upcoming festivals in India 2025, Dussehra is also referred to as Vijayadashami and is celebrated in multiple forms around the country.
 There are enactments of the scenes from Ramayana that are performed as acts for a period of ten days during this time (also called Ramlila) which is very popular amongst travelers and young people.

 Kullu - Dussehra in Kullu is slightly unique when compared to other parts of India.
 Here, the festival is celebrated for ten straight days welcoming the mountain deities in the valley.